 The patisserie around the corner where I lived in Vicenza made these little parcels of puff pastry with a rich filling of raisins.
 They were called fagottini and were delicious.
 There were also these spiral-shaped pastries – girelle – with creme patisserie and raisins which were lip-smacking good.

-Not forgetting the wonderful fluffy doughnuts with a variety of fillings – from jam and chocolate to creme patisserie and pistachio spread.
+Not forgetting the wonderful fluffy doughnuts with a variety of fillings – from jam and chocolate spread to creme patisserie and pistachio cream.
 Known both as ciambelle and krapfen, they are really good.
+Don’t miss a chance to treat yourself to one for breakfast in Italy!

-And I remember coming across this beauty of a pastry shaped like a ribbon and filled with a generous helping of crema cotta in a small patisserie in Verona.
-It’s a good thing I immediately had it for breakfast that day as I never saw it again anywhere else.
+And I remember coming across this beauty of a pastry that is pictured just above.
+It was shaped like a ribbon and filled with a generous helping of crema cotta.
+It’s a good thing I immediately had it for breakfast that day in a small patisserie in Verona as I never saw it again anywhere else.

 My Verdict on This Italian Breakfast Food: Experiment!
 Never let an opportunity pass you to sample yet another Italian breakfast pastry.
 There are so many different varieties that breakfast in Italy can easily become a delicious tasting session.